enthought/mayavi/docs/source/mayavi/mlab_case_studies.rst

     |volumetric_volume|

-    For such a visualization, tweaking the opacity transfer function is critical to achieving a good effect.
-Typically, it can be useful to limit the lower and upper values to the 20 and 80 percentiles of the data, in order to have a reasonnable fraction of the volume transparent::
+    For such a visualization, tweaking the opacity transfer function is critical to achieve a good effect.
+Typically, it can be useful to limit the lower and upper values to the 20 and 80 percentiles of the data, in order to have a reasonable fraction of the volume transparent::

 	mlab.pipeline.volume(mlab.pipeline.scalar_field(s), vmin=0, vmax=0.8)